erszcz/msc-thesis/dfly-multiboot.md

-One of the things a bootloader does is understanding the disk layout of the machine it is written for -- the partition table and file system the files of the operating system are stored on.
+One of the things a bootloader does is understanding the disk layout of the machine it is written for -- the partition table and file system on which the files of the operating system are stored.

 Traditionally, systems of the BSD family (among with Solaris back in the day called SunOS) used the `disklabel` partitioning layout.